KhanhQuynh-Pham/Procurement-Analytics-Portfolio/README.md

 ---

-For the full business context behind this dashboard — including the regulatory root cause analysis and proposed solutions — see the accompanying **Learning Portfolio** presentation in this repository.
+For the full business context behind this dashboard, please see the accompanying **Learning Portfolio** presentation in this repository.